 An AI agent development company is a technology consulting or engineering firm that designs, builds, and deploys autonomous AI systems capable of planning, executing, and adapting multi-step workflows without continuous human direction — typically using large language models, retrieval-augmented generation, tool-use frameworks, and orchestration layers.

 That definition matters because the label “AI agent company” gets applied to everything from chatbot shops to full-stack engineering firms building production agentic systems.
-The gap between those two is enormous — and it's where most enterprise buyers get burned.
+Gartner has labeled this market phenomenon agent washing — and in 2025 its analysts estimated that of the thousands of vendors marketing agentic capabilities, only around 130 actually deliver them (Gartner, 2025).
+The gap between agent washing and real agentic engineering is enormous — and it's where most enterprise buyers get burned.

 How We Scored: 12-Criteria Evaluation Methodology